-In order to be able to connect to the Instances and other resources you create, you will need to create an SSH key for your project.
-The advantage of creating and uploading your SSH key to your project before you start creating resources, is that you will then be prompted to associate the uploaded SSH key with the resource during the resource creation, making it easier for you to manage your SSH access.
+In order to be able to connect to the Instances and other resources you create, you will need to generate an SSH key for your Project.
+The advantage of creating and uploading your SSH key to your Project before you start creating resources, is that you will then be prompted to associate the uploaded SSH key with the resource during the resource creation, making it easier for you to manage your SSH access.

-SSH keys allow you to securely connect to your compute instances without using a password.
+SSH keys allow you to securely connect to your Instances without using a password.

-You can create the SSH key pair on your local machine.
+You can generate the SSH key pair on your local machine.
 The process will depend on your operating system.

-On OSX and Linux, you can create the SSH key pair directly from the terminal (command line).
+On OSX and Linux, you can generate the SSH key pair directly from the terminal (command line).

 Open the terminal application.